gmatasba/gmatasba/README.md

 * Erasmus student at Åbo Akademi University
 * Master in Cibersecurity by Universidad Carlos III

+## Languages
+* Native in Spanish and Catalan
+* Fluent in English
+* Learning German

 ## Professional
 * Junior Back-end Developer 🔙
 * IT Technician 🔙
+* IT Risk Consultant

 <!--
 **gmatasba/gmatasba** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.